open-feature/go-sdk-contrib/hooks/open-telemetry/README.md

 ### Options

-- WithErrorStatusDisabled: prevents setting span status to `Error` in case of an error.
-Default behavior is enabled, span status is set to `Error` if error occurs
+- WithErrorStatusEnabled: enable setting span status to `Error` in case of an error.
+Default behavior is disabled, span status is unset for errors.

 ### Example
 The following example demonstrates the use of the `OpenTelemetry hook` with the `OpenFeature go-sdk`.
 The traces are sent to a `zipkin` server running at `:9411` which will receive the following trace: